-The Annexure referred to in our Independent Auditor's Report to the members of AGL Warehousing Private Limited (the "Company") on the Ind AS financial statements for the year ended March 31, 2020, we report that:
+The Annexure referred to in our Independent Auditor's Report to the members of Comptech Solutions Private Limited (the "Company") on the Ind AS financial statements for the year ended March 31, 2020, we report that:

 - (i) In respect of its fixed assets: - (a) The Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets. - (b) The Company has regular programme of physical verification of fixed assets by which fixed assets are verified in as phased manner over a period of three years.
 In accordance with this programme, certain fixed assets were verified during the year and no material discrepancies were noticed on such verification.
-In our opinion, this periodicity of physical verification is reasonable having regard to the size of the company and the nature of its assets. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the company, the Company has immovable properties whose title deeds are held in the name of the Company. - (ii) The company is a service company and does not hold any physical inventories.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the company and the nature of its assets. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the company, the Company has immovable properties whose title deeds are in the name of the Company. - (ii) The company is a service company and does not hold any physical inventories.
 Thus, paragraph 3(ii) of the Order is not applicable to the company. - (iii) According to the information and explanations given to us and on the basis of our examination of the books of accounts, the Company has not granted loans, secured or unsecured, to companies, firms or other parties listed in the register maintained under Section 189 of the Companies Act, 2013.
-Consequently, the provisions of clauses iii (b) and iii (c) of the order are not applicable to the Company. - (iv) According to the information and explanations given to us and on the basis of our examination of the books of accounts, the Company has given as security its building premises and guest house of Rs.74.80 crores (approx.) in favour of Axis Finance Limited to secure the credit facility availed by Allcargo Logistics Limited, the Holding Company covered under section 185 and 186 during the period under audit. - (v) In our opinion and according to the information and explanations given to us the Company has not accepted any deposits from the public so as to require any compliance of the directives of Reserve Bank of India or the provisions of section 73 or 76 of the Companies Act, 2013.
-As explained to us, the Company has not received any order passed by the Company Law Board or the National Company Law Tribunal or any court or other forum. - (vi) According to the information and explanation given to us, maintenance of cost records in not applicable to the Company.

-(vii) In respect of its statutory dues:

-(a) In our opinion and according to the information and explanations given to us, the Company is normally regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, TDS, GST, Profession tax, cess and any other applicable statutory dues to the appropriate authorities though there are slight delays in few cases.
+Consequently, the provisions of clauses iii (b) and iii (c) of the order are not applicable to the Company. - (iv) According to the information and explanations given to us and on the basis of our examination of the books of accounts, the Company has not given loans, guarantees, and security, or invested in other companies covered under section 185 and 186 during the period under audit.
+Consequently, provision of this clause of the order is not applicable to the Company. - (v) In our opinion and according to the information and explanations given to us the Company has not accepted any deposits from the public so as to require any compliance of the directives of Reserve Bank of India or the provisions of section 73 or 76 of the Companies Act, 2013.
+As explained to us, the Company has not received any order passed by the Company Law Board or the National Company Law Tribunal or any court or other forum. - (vi) According to the information and explanation given to us, maintenance of cost records in not applicable to the Company. - (vii) In respect of its statutory dues: - (a) In our opinion and according to the information and explanations given to us, the Company is normally regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, TDS, GST, Profession tax, cess and any other applicable statutory dues to the appropriate authorities though there are slight delays in few cases.
 There is no outstanding statutory dues as on the last day of the financial year for a period of more than six months from the date they became payable.